Machine Learning for Retail Demand Forecasting

 1. Calculate the average sales quantity of the last p days: Rolling Mean (Day n-1, …, Day n-p)

-2. Apply this mean to sales forecast of Day n, Day n+1, Day n+2
+2. Apply this mean to the sales forecast of Day n, Day n+1, Day n+2

 3. Forecast Demand = Forecast_Day_n + Forecast_Day_(n+1) + Forecast_Day_(n+2)